 This work introduces methodological and empirical advances that leverage graph-topological tools to improve both accuracy and efficiency in the low-label regime.
 First, we propose a novel coreset selection algorithm, Curvature Coreset (CC), which uses Balanced Forman Curvature to select representative labeled nodes that capture the graph’s underlying cluster structure.
-We further demonstrate that BFC serves as an effective signal for determining when exploration is sufficient, providing a principled stopping criterion and enhancing existing AL routines such as PWLL-$\tau$.
-Empirically, this leads to improved classifier initialization and consistently outperforms baseline strategies across multiple benchmark datasets.
+We further demonstrate that BFC serves as an effective signal for determining when exploration is complete, providing a principled stopping criterion and enhancing existing AL routines such as PWLL-$\tau$.
+Empirically, this leads to improved classifier initialization and consistently outperforms baseline strategies across multiple benchmark datasets in both sequential and batch AL settings.
 Together, these results establish curvature as a powerful mechanism for addressing the central \textit{exploration–exploitation trade-off} in graph-based AL.

 Complementing this, a second focus of our work shows that \textit{modifying} the graph topology yields substantial performance gains.
 In particular, we introduce a localized multiscale regularization technique that selectively enhances structure around labeled nodes.
 This approach improves over standard Laplace learning in accuracy, while achieving speedups of over an order of magnitude compared to full hypergraph-based multiscale methods.